blacksmithgu/obsidian-dataview/docs/docs/query/sources.md

 1. **Tags**: Sources of the form `#tag`.
 2. **Folders**: Sources of the form `"folder"`.
+3. **Specific Files**: You can select from a specific file by specifying it's full path: `"folder/File"`.
+  - If you have both a file and a folder with the exact same path, Dataview will prefer the folder.
+You can force it to read from the file by specifying markdown: `folder/File.md`.
 3. **Links**: You can either select links TO a file, or all links FROM a file.
   - To obtain all pages which link TO `[[note]]`, use `[[note]]`.
   - To obtain all pages which link FROM `[[note]]` (i.e., all the links in that file), use `outgoing([[note]])`.